 CLAs and License Notices

 A Contributor License Agreement (or CLA) shall bind each donor of a repository contribution, issue or comment of any kind to the repository's Applicable License.
 All Contributions to Project Repositories shall be subject to an Individual CLA, in the form of Appendix A-1 to these rules, by which all persons making those Contributions are bound.
-Where Contributions are made by or on behalf of an organization, that organization may provide an Entity CLA, in the form of Appendix A-2 to these rules. .
+Where Contributions are made by or on behalf of an organization, the responsible individual will designate that organization in their Individual CLA, and that organization will be asked to provide an Entity CLA, in the form of Appendix A-2 to these rules.
+If that Entity CLA is not obtained, OASIS and the Project must decline contributions from that individual.

-Project Sponsors must provide an Entity CLA, and the persons appointed by them as PGB members must provide an Individual CLA in order to serve.
+Project Sponsors who appoint a member to the PGB must provide an Entity CLA, and the persons appointed by them as PGB members must provide an Individual CLA in order to serve.

 Members of OASIS who provide an Entity CLA must provide the signature (or assent) of their OASIS Primary Representative [40].
-Individuals may also be required by the Individual CLA to obtain an Entity CLA for the organization they represent.
+Individuals who represent an organization also are required by the Individual CLA to obtain an Entity CLA for that organization.

 While some nominal write-access privileges (such as adding issues and comments) may be granted automatically to the public by the Project Tools, only persons who have signed the CLA will be permitted to submit content other than comments or suggestions for Non-Material Changes [41].

-Each person making a Project Repository contribution must be bound to the terms of the CLA, by obtaining their signature (which may be an equivalent electronic assent) in a manner appropriate to the tools employed to implement that repository; and those signatures shall be recorded and maintained in an auditable manner.
+Each person making a Project Repository contribution must be bound to the terms of the Individual CLA, by obtaining their signature (which may be an equivalent electronic assent) in a manner appropriate to the tools employed to implement that repository; and those signatures shall be recorded and maintained in an auditable manner.
+Organizational Entity CLA signatures must also be obtained, recorded and maintained in a similar manner.

 Notices of the Applicable License applicable to each Project Repository shall be conspicuously visible both from each repository's contribution channels (for potential submitters of material) and its home resource pages (for potential readers and users).